LEADERSHIP & STAFF

 Her true love was the implementation and management of facility projects.
 She was involved with setting up policies and procedures relating to the newly constructed facility in 1995 as well as training staff on the functionality of the new technology within it.
 In 2000 Cheryl was promoted to Systems Technician Officer which directly involved her in every aspect of existing and upgraded technology within the facility.
 By 2005 Cheryl was leading all technology related projects within the detention center which included a total facility security system upgrade and the implementation of a new JMS.
 Cheryl also led the data conversion of the two previous JMS systems used by the facility.

-In 2016 Cheryl’s hard work and dedication to her agency was rewarded with her being the first female in the Sheriff’s Office to attain the rank of Captain.
-It was this position that allowed her to learn the aspects of running the facility that had previously eluded her.
-Cheryl retired in 2018, after an incredibly rewarding career, to care for a sick family member, but continued to sharpen her skills by pursuing her BS in Criminal Justice and the Project Management Professional (PMP) Certification in the hopes of returning to the aid of her law enforcement family.
+In 2016 Cheryl was the first female in the Sheriff’s Office to attain the rank of Captain.
+This position allowed her to learn additional aspects of Detention Administration.
+Cheryl retired in 2018, to care for a sick family member, but continued to sharpen her skills by finishing her BS in Criminal Justice and persuing a Project Management Professional (PMP) Certification in the hopes of assisting of her law enforcement family again one day.